xzoert/dedalus/README.md

 ### State of the project
-Dedalus is at its very early stage of development.
+Dedalus is at its very early stage of development, but the main functionalities are in place and the GUIs, though very simple, are in fact quite usable.
+There is no fancy installation process by now, just a makefile that works on my computer and should work on recent ubuntu distros.
+I do not guarantee by now that future versions will be entirely compatible with the current one, but I'm pretty sure that any needed migration wil be quite easy to perform, so you should feel free to experiment without being to much afraid of loosing you precious time in filling a database which will become unusable in a couple of months.

 Anyone interested in contributing is very welcome.

 ## Installation